Sprawling storm sparks severe thunderstorms, tornado warnings, blizzards and feet of snow

 Potentially historic snow, blizzard conditions

-More than a foot of snow buried parts of southern Minnesota and central Wisconsin by Sunday morning, with plenty more to come.
-Snow will continue through Monday for much of the Midwest and Great Lakes.
+Snow totals from the storm are between 1 to 2 feet so far from southern Minnesota into central Wisconsin and northern Michigan.
+Snow totals could climb higher in some areas as blizzard conditions continue from Iowa to Wisconsin and the Upper Peninsula of Michigan.
+The worst of the storm should ease up by late this afternoon and early evening.

-A snow emergency has been declared for Milwaukee County on Monday, after the weather service issued a Blizzard Warning for southeast Wisconsin until 4 p.m.
-Monday, County Executive David Crowley announced on X. Non-essential departments will be closed, including the Milwaukee County Courthouse and Milwaukee County Zoo, he said.
+A snow emergency is in effect Monday for Milwaukee County after the weather service issued a blizzard warning for southeast Wisconsin until 4 p.m.
+Monday, County Executive David Crowley announced on X. Non-essential departments will be closed, including the courthouse and zoo.

 This storm could end up being the snowiest ever in cities like Rochester, Minnesota.
 Parts of the city picked up about a foot of snow Sunday, with up to another foot possible by the time the storm comes to an end.
 Rochester’s heaviest snow was from a March 2005 storm that dropped 20 inches.